Sorry, folks, you're being late in there watching the Writer Cup.

 In follow-up interviews, those polled cited a variety of reasons for feeling better about the economy, including unemployment at a low 4.7% nationally, lower gasoline prices this month, and an interest rate freeze by the Federal Reserve.

-Forty-three percent said they approved up from thirty-eight percent in uh in July.
+43% said they approved up from 38% in July.

-Fifty-four percent of the people say the economy is good.
+54% of the people say the economy is good.

 And that is from an independent.

-Was it not our friends in the Democrat Party and on the left in this country?
+Well, now, if all the alarm, who was doing all the alarmist talk, was it not our friends in the Democrat Party and on the left in this country?

 And by the way, it was far more than alarmist talk.

-It was outright fear mongering.
+It was outright fear-mongering.

-And that means it was the Democrats who were using fear, and yet, as I listened to Howard Deansky and uh John Kariovsky, uh, and all of these other Democrats, they're accusing Bush of uh engaging in fear tactics.
+And yet, as I listen to Howard Deansky and John Kariofsky and all of these other Democrats, they're accusing Bush of engaging in fear tactics.

-Bush leads new offensive featuring economy and linking Democrats to high taxes.
+And from the New York Times, Bush leads new offensive featuring economy and linking Democrats to high taxes.

 This is by our buddy Jim Rutenberg at the New York Times.

-President Bush began, and he is, he's uh one of the people there we've run into that's extremely fair.
+He's one of the people there we've run into that's extremely fair.

-President Bush began a blistering new political offensive on Thursday, asserting uh that if Democrats won control of Congress and Republicans, it would mean higher taxes, less money in the pockets of working families, and damage to the economy.
+President Bush began a blistering new political offensive on Thursday, asserting that if Democrats won control of Congress and Republicans, it would mean higher taxes, less money in the pockets of working families, and damage to the economy.

-He went and saw the Tampa Bay Buccaneers yesterday, Brian.
+A speech by Mr. Bush in Orlando, he went and saw the Tampa Bay Buccaneers yesterday, Brian.

-Did you know that a uh Tampa Bay Buccaneers are Brian's favorite team?
+Tampa Bay Buccaneers are Brian's favorite team.

-And uh actually threw some passes with Chris Sims out there and told the team to hang tough.
+And actually threw some passes with Chris Sims out there and told the team to hang tough.

-Owen Two doesn't mean anything.
+ONTU doesn't mean anything.

 They can come back from it.